Study Abroad Planning

 5. How do I get credit for Biology courses toward my major when I return?

-After you return, and after degree credit for your courses has been approved by the Study Abroad office, see Dr. Huggett to have the courses formally approved for major credit.
+After you return, and after the degree credit for your courses has been approved by the Center for Global Education, see your academic adviser to have any courses formally approved for major credit.
+General info and forms can be found on the Center for Global Education Applying Credit and Courses at Bates.

 To prepare for this meeting, you need to: